gandomullac/gandomullac.dev/README.md

 Hello!
 My name is Claudio and I'm a techy based in Ferrara

-I'm currently a full-time consultant in a system engineer company, however I enjoy most working on developing web apps for clients using my favorite stacks.
+I'm currently a full-time consultant in a system engineering company, however I enjoy most working on developing web apps for clients using my favorite stacks.

 ## This repo